 What are search and rescue dogs (SAR)?

 Search and rescue dogs are working dogs that are used in the field to track and find people in extreme circumstances.
 Also, they work as a team, alongside their K-9 handler.
 These pups are highly skilled in a specific set of disciplines to help in their mission.
-In addition, they’re just one albeit important part of a search and rescue tool kit.
+Also, they’re just one important part of a search and rescue tool kit.

-The essentials of search and rescue dogs training
+The essentials of search and rescue dog training

 If you have an interest in search and rescue dogs training, consider these necessary factors:

-Additionally, it’s important to know the different types of disciplines in the search and rescue field.
-If you’r deciding if search and rescue is a potential fit for you and your canine, consider the following.
+Also, it’s important to know the different types of disciplines in the search and rescue field.
+If you are deciding if search and rescue is a potential fit for you and your canine, consider the following.

 Disciplines of search and rescue dogs

 Avalanche search and rescue dogs are the most known discipline of the search and rescue dog’s hierarchy.
-Also, they are similar to airscent dogs that they work off-leash and grid up the avalanche on their mission.
-Further, they typically have the most sponsors and are often employed by ski-resorts.
+Additionally, they’re similar to airscent dogs in that they work off-leash and grid up the avalanche on their mission.
+Also, they typically have the most sponsors and are often employed by ski resorts.

 A tracking/trailing working dog is trained to focus on the individual scent on the ground when on a mission.
 Additionally, it takes a longer time to search and follows the direction that the person travels in.
 For instance, tracking/trailing working dogs are used a lot in law enforcement as police dogs.

 Disaster search and rescue working dogs are sent into an area after a natural disaster has taken place.
-Naturally, their job is to locate the scent to start the rescue efforts.
-In addition, these canines are typically off-leash, and the handlers follow into the situation with the dog.
+Likewise, their job is to locate the scent to start the rescue efforts.
+Additionally, these canines are typically off-leash, and the handlers follow into the situation with the dog.
 Likewise, this can be a treacherous environment for the canine, as such the surroundings might be unstable.